Corporate governance

 The Company maintains appropriate insurance cover in respect of actions taken against the Directors because of their roles, as well as against material loss or claims against the Company.
 The insured values and type of cover are comprehensively reviewed on a periodic basis.

-Maintain the Board as a well-functioning, balanced team led by the Chair
+1. Establish and maintain the Board as a well-functioning, balanced team led by the Chair

 All of the Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and will continue to seek re-election at least once every three years.